Renuka-1122/E-Commerce-Sales-Profitability-Analysis/README.md

 - Customer Segment
 - Region

-Users can combine multiple filters to analyze specific business scenarios and identify performance trends at a granular level.
+Users can combine multiple filters to analyze specific business scenarios and evaluate performance at a granular level.

 ---